Have you been charged with Threatening Injury to Prevent Arrest?

 (a) to prevent or hinder the lawful apprehension or detention of himself or herself or any other person; or

-(b) to prevent or hinder a member of the police force from investigating in a lawful manner any act or circumstance which reasonably calls for investigation by a member of the police force—
+(b) to prevent or hinder a police officer or a protective services officer from investigating in a lawful manner any act or circumstance which reasonably calls for investigation by a member a police officer or protective services officer—

 is guilty of an indictable offence.